 - Mini-Lesson: Explain to students, "on the DRA you will have to determine the MOST important event in the story.
 There is no correct answers.
 You can choose any event that you want, so long as you justify why that event is important and your justification makes sense."
-Model to students how many different events could be the most important and provide justifications tied to plot (eg: choose an event in the rising action, this event is the most important because it causes the problem to occur, choose the climax, this event is the most important becaue it is the turning point where the character learns and the problem starts to go away.)
+Model to students how many different events could be the most important and provide justifications tied to plot (eg: choose an event in the rising action, this event is the most important because it causes the problem to occur, choose the climax, this event is the most important because it eauses the problem to becar, choose the eminax, this event and the problem starts to go away.)
 Then provide student with a list generic justifications that can be adapted for specific texts (If you choose the climax, then your justification is If you an event from the rising action, your justification is If you choose the resolution, etc. etc.) - Guided Practice/Discussion: Students choose the most important event in the story and discuss rationales.
 Centers Day One: All students go to a reading response center where they complete their summaries individually.
 Day Two: None.
 Progress Monitoring: Students turn in guided reading work, notes taken during fluency observations, reading packets collected.
 Week of May 3, 2010 WHOLE CLASS: None GUIDED READING: